w3c-webmob/network-evolution-roadmap/roadmap.md

 If you are developing an extremely robust application you may need to test your application on the bandwidths your users are likely to experience.
 Try to find out what the coverage of the mobile network is within the countries / regions you are operating (make sure to check for all of LTE, HSPA, EDGE and GPRS!) and test your app using network restriction tools.

 ### Current Evolution Areas
-Description and impacts of current startegies.
+Some mobile operators have been working on and deploying technologies to help improve performance on their networks.
+Some of these are detailed below alongside work commencing to define the requirements for 5G.

 #### Carrier Aggregation
 [info](https://www.qualcomm.com/invention/technologies/lte/lte-carrier-aggregation)

-Carrier aggregation combines mobile operator networks to offer a larger bitrate to the user.
-Carrier aggregation used LTE technologies to do this.
+Carrier aggregation combines mobile operator LTE networks to offer a larger bitrate to the user.
 Up to five operators can currently "aggregate" as per the last set of 3GPP standards.
 Currently carrier aggregation only works for the "downlink" (traffic flowing from the core operator network to the device), but uplink aggregation will come soon.

-Impacts?
+__What does this mean for developers?__
+Countries which have mobile operators using Carrier Aggregation may mean better content delivery and performance.
+Developers need not do anything to benefit from this.
+Some developers who robustly test performance may find LTE networks faster and slower across different countries and regions, this will be due to a number of factors and one of those could be Carrier Aggregation.

-#### Network Management
+#### Transparent Caching
-Detail network management and impacts
+The mobile network's core network often houses transparent caches.
+These caches exist to allow faster content delivery to users who have visited or accessed this content before.
+By caching these within the mobile network mobile operators save money by not sending requests to the external internet and users benefit from faster content delivery.

+__What does this mean for developers?__
+Caching in the mobile network is transparent: this means users and developers have no control over it including controlling how it works or whether they opt in to use it.
+Some developers have expressed dissatisfaction when mobile netorks have cached resources as it can delay website updates (as cached copies haven't been replaced) or cause irratic behaviour in site loads.
+The easiest way for developers to prevent any transparent caches from caching their content is to deploy HTTPS; HTTPS content cannot be cached in transparent caches today.
+Some developers may see performance benefits with transparent caching and may decide to use it through leaving their site as HTTP only, however, there are other strong reasons for moving to HTTPS not discussed in this paper.

 ### Long Term Evolution Areas
 Description and impacts of long term startegies.